okta/okta-mobile-swift/README.md

 Xcode 16 or later, as these are the [minimum requirements for submission to the Apple App Store][apple-app-store-requirements].

-Our support Only Xcode versions supported by the App Store supported versions of Xcode are those that can be currently used to submit apps to the App Store.
-Once a Xcode version becomes unsupported, dropping support for it will not be considered a breaking change, and will be done in a minor release.
+We support only Xcode versions that are currently accepted for submissions to the Apple App Store.
+Once a version of Xcode is no longer supported for App Store submissions, dropping support for it will not be considered a breaking change and may be done in a minor release.

 ### Swift